 So progression is different for everyone, and after my beginners class all classes can be taken in any order.
 I highly recommend “zips” but after that (or even without that) you can do dress making, quilting, applique, learn to make kids’ clothes, or applique.
 So that is why I’m a bit vague, because any route is good and all classes are accessible to beginners.

 A great class to take after the beginners class as it takes you a step further, into zips territory!
-Learn about zip feet for the machine, how to put in normal and invisible zips, how to shorten them, the anatomy of zips in skirts, cushions and bag and make a cute zipped pouch to take home.
-5 hour class, £80
+Learn about zip feet for the machine, how to put in normal and invisible zips, how to shorten them, the anatomy of zips in skirts, cushions etc and make a cute zipped pouch to take home.
+6 hour class, £100

-There are maximum three students in this class so you will get plenty of one to one support in this in-depth, hands on class.
+There are a maximum of 3 students in this class so you will get plenty of one to one support in this in-depth, hands on class.

-In this short but sweet class you will learn to make some super cute baby/ toddler trousers.
-Bring 1m of cotton and matching thread, I will provide a pattern (for you to take home) and all the haberdashery and machines.
-3 hour class. £40
+In this one day dressmaking class you will learn to make some super cute baby/ toddler trousers.
+Bring 1m of cotton or use my stash fabric, and matching thread, I will provide a pattern (for you to take home) and all the haberdashery and machines.
+5.5 hour class. £100

 If you already know how to sew a little and want to learn how to make a quilt, this workshop is for you.
-In this two day worlshop I can teach you all the aspects of quilt making (measuring, working with different fabrics, different cutting methods, piecing, wadding, different quilting methods and finally binding).
+In this one or two day workshop I can teach you all the aspects of quilt making (measuring, working with different fabrics, different cutting methods, piecing, wadding, different quilting methods and finally binding).